Point-of-care blood test for early sepsis diagnosis

-- Diagnostic test for patients with suspected sepsis
+- Diagnostic test for suspected sepsis (bacterial, viral incl.
+SARS-CoV, fungal)

-- Easy and broadly applicable test with low amount of blood
+- Easy and broadly applicable test, small blood sample volumes needed

-Sepsis is a life-threatening multiorgan failure caused by an excessive, dysregulated immune reaction following an infection (bacterial, viral or fungal).
+Sepsis is a life-threatening multiorgan failure caused by an excessive, dysregulated immune reaction following an infection.
 Comprising over 20 million annual cases and estimated 8 million cases of death worldwide, sepsis is a major contributor to the global disease burden.
-Early recognition is crucial for an immediate therapy onset and hence patients‘ survival.
+Early diagnosis is crucial for an immediate therapy onset and hence patients' survival.
 However, a precise diagnosis is still hampered by the lack of specific symptoms.
 The challenge is thus to develop a tool for the early diagnosis of sepsis or a developing sepsis; ideally a simple, quick point-of-care test for emergency rooms and doctor’s practices.

 Bilder & Videos

 The innovation describes a novel diagnostic tool for sepsis based on altered platelet function.
-Patients’ blood samples are stimulated with specific agonists.
-The test can be used for all cases of suspected sepsis, and can provide additional clinical information about disease severity and prognosis.
-The method allows medical personnel to make coherent decisions, e.g. about the need for an immediate start of antibiotic therapy and the transfer to an ICU for critical care management or to a specialized clinic.
+Patients’ blood samples are stimulated with specific agonists, the readout can be done by e.g. ELISA, aggregometry, or FACS.
+The test can be used for all cases of suspected sepsis regardless of the focus of infection (respiratory, urogenital, abdominal), or source of infection (gram-positive, gram-negative, SARS-CoV-2, fungal) and can provide additional clinical information about disease severity and patient prognosis.
+The method allows medical personnel to make coherent decisions at a much earlier time point than usual sepsis diagnostic methods, e.g. about the need for an immediate start of antibiotic therapy, the transfer to an ICU or close monitoring of high-risk patients.

-The innovation can be applied to test for a suspected sepsis.
+The innovation can be used for early identification of a developing or manifested sepsis.
 Potential applications are:

 - Blood test kits for hospitals, medical practices, emergency departments